SagarBhatnagar/Crop-ID/README.md

 # Crop-ID
-Project made for SIH Hackathon
+Project made for SIH Hackathon.
 A real time crop classifer which classsifies the type of crop by looking at it's field.